ro61zzy/ro61zzy/README.md

 <div align = "center"> Hey there!
 I'm a front-end developer with a love for creating visually pleasing websites.
 I've been at it for a few <br /> years now and know my way around.
-Always trying to stay on top of the latest web trends,and my ultimate<br />  goal is to make websites that look good and are easy to use.</div>
+Always trying to stay on top of the latest web trends,and my<br /> ultimate goal is to make websites that look good and are easy to use.</div>

 <br />